 My wife and I were given a series of products to use, and because I need complete hand-holding here, I was also given a specific skincare regimen.
 This involved a very brief questionnaire via my editor, in which I found out my skin tone as well as the fact that I am oily.
 I have been walking around oily my whole life and had no idea.
 I am warm, olive and oily, which sounds delicious but not necessarily ideal for my skin.
 My wife, however, assured me that this was all normal.
 She is “combination and fair” though, which sounds way more like words you can and should use to describe skin.
 I remain skeptical that my skin type is not inferior in some way.

 Speaking of my wife, she was my Sherpa through this entire experience.
 It is difficult to slather various creams and balms onto my face without getting it stuck in my beard.
 But my wife was there to laugh at me and give pointers all the way.
 She actually, you know, takes care of herself, so she had a good grasp of how this all worked.
-Meanwhile, I was learning what “toner” meant and realizing that “sleep oil” existed.
+Meanwhile, I was learning what “toner” meant and realized that “sleep oil” existed.

 I want to note that my prescribed skincare routine had different steps for morning and night.
 This surprised me.
 I wrongly assumed I would be applying a few creams or balms or lotions at night before bed and that would be it.
 It did not occur to me this would also be happening in the morning, let alone that I would have specific products to use before I started my day.
-I suddenly realized that this was more involved that I had even assumed.
+I suddenly realized that this was more involved than I had even assumed.